stolk/devart-template/project_code/README.md

 Or use Inkscape (http://inkscape.org) which even lets you edit it.
 I use Inkscape to create png files (export as bitmap) by first setting the background alpha to 1.

+# License

+I grand others the license to use this code, according to the GNU General Public License version 3.
+For the license text, please refer to http://gnu.org/